Menu

 Purpose

 The ISQOLS Working Paper Series (WPS) serves as a platform for ISQOLS members to share and read working papers.
-This initiative aims to foster scholarly exchange between ISQOLS members during the pre-publication process and to further excellence in quality-of-life research.
-Readers benefit by learning about the latest research in the field.
-Authors benefit from receiving valuable feedback from the ISQOLS community and increased visibility for their working paper.
+This initiative aims to foster the rapid exchange of the latest research in the field, advance Quality-of-Life (QOL) concepts and measurements, and enhance the quality of research by receiving valuable feedback from the ISQOLS community and increased visibility of submitted findings.

 Procedure after submission